This post will show you How to access data to SQL Database using Dapper ORM in C#

 }

-You can also create a helper class to help you get the connection string from your App.config file by adding a ConnectionString property to get ConnectionString value from the App.config file
+You can also create the helper class to help you get the connection string from the App.config file by adding the ConnectionString property allows you to get the ConnectionString value from the App.config file.

 public static class Helper